How to Unpretty Print in MongoDB – Quick Guide

 node file_name.js

-Developers usually have the habit to apply the pretty() method when performing a find or read operation in the mongo shell.
+Developers usually have the habit of applying the pretty() when printing document values in MongoDB Shell.
 This is the cause behind the pretty print.

 Let us look at what a prettified output looks like: